A property of $\gamma$ curves derived from topology of relative trisected 4-manifolds: Abstract

 \section{Abstract}

 Any two $(g; 0, 0, k)$-trisected closed 4-manifolds are related to each other by cutting and regluing in regard to $\gamma$ curves by an element of the Torelli group.
 Moreover, Lambert-Cole showed that this element can be replaced by an element of the Johnson kernel.
 We consider similar situation in the relative case.
+Furthermore, we relate this situation to cork twist.